shayki5/azure-devops-create-pr-task/README.md

 ## Release Notes

+### New in 1.2.15

+- Draft Pull Request option.

 ### New in 1.2.0

-- Supports also GitHub repositories!
+- Support also GitHub repositories!

 ### New in 1.0.31